 Location wise, the Laxmi Narayan temple lies on the premises of Dattatreya Square.
 That, in the northern arena of the square.

 Though this temple was erected in the 18th century, it still bears to stand in between us.

-Moreover, this tiny heritage site, on the other hand, is also a fine example of wood adeptness.
+Moreover, on the other hand, this tiny heritage site is also a fine example of wood adeptness.
 One can observe the very well wood carvings in its entrances and torans.

 Plus, there is a pair of lions too, in front of its entrance.
 That generally symbolizes the temple of Devi and the attending vehicles of Mahalaxmi.
-Since the temple is honored to both Laxmi and Narayan, the statues of lions were established there.
+Since the temple is honoured to both Laxmi and Narayan, the statues of lions were established there.
 While the entrances are filled with carvings of snakes too.

 Furthermore, the Laxminarayan temple is blessed with the pristine image of Laxmiarayan.
 But that doesn’t mean there are two statues of the deities i.e Laxmi and Narayan.

 Instead, there is only one image which generally is of a combined form of Laxmi and Narayan.
 If you take an attentive look at the statue, then you realize it.
 That the statue actually has two different figures as well as bearings.

 The entrance fee to enter Bhaktapur along with the Bhaktapur Durbar Square varies as per the nationality.
 It costs, Rs.1500 for Non-SAARC nationality, Rs.500 to SAARC, and Chinese citizens, and free for the Nepalese.

 No, it doesn’t.
 It lies at Dattatraya Square which is approximately far as of 10 mins walk.